mlanza/ai-literacy/301/01-reifying-process.md

 And no, we’re not building that here.

 But we *are* going to use this process to think clearly about how it *could* be built.

+## Why Hasn’t This Worked Yet?

+If you’ve tried to get a chatbot to plan a trip — or anything even remotely as complex — you already know how it goes.

+You feed it a prompt.
+You get a list.
+You clarify.
+It forgets.
+You correct.
+It guesses.
+You give up.

+It’s not that the model is dumb.
+It’s that the **infrastructure is missing**.
+There’s no memory, no persistent state, no agent watching the bead as it moves.
+You’re trying to delegate to something that doesn’t yet have a seat.

+That’s why this chapter stops where it does.
+We’re not showing you how to build the whole machine.
+Not yet.
+But we are starting to name what’s needed.

+Later, we’ll walk through how to hire and manage **virtuals** — modular AI workers that don’t just answer questions, but fill a role.
+They show up in context.
+They produce tangible outputs.
+They can take a waypoint and move the bead.

+That’s where things get interesting.

+Because what used to take a full dev team, a custom backend, and months of planning… starts to look tractable.
+If you know what seat needs filling — and how to hand it the work.

 ## The Bead and the Petri Net